jonasdieker/wg-gesucht-bot/README.md

 ```
 bash run.sh
 ```

+The bash script will run the code headlessly, so that you can have it running 24/7 on a Raspberry Pi.
+If you would like to see the bot click through the webiste to get a better understanding of what is going on behind the scenes, you can add `--launch_type non-headless` to the last line of the bash script.

 <!-- **testing** can be easily done by removing one of the id's from the `diff.dat` file.
 During the next check, the script will just consider this specific advertisement as a new one. -->